KVBuilds/KVBuilds/README.md

 ### Hi there, I'm Keven. 👋
 <p>A web leader and product enthusiast that is passionate about growing products and services-alike.
 When I'm not at work, I enjoy building cool things that make a difference.🚀</p>
-<p>What I'm building: A P2P-like consumer web app that connects customers with their audiences without the constraints of private or personal information getting in the way.</p>
+<p>What I'm building: A P2P-like consumer web app that connects brands with their audiences without the constraints of private or personal information getting in the way.</p>

 ### Currently
 <p>Qumulo</p>